 May is Teacher Appreciation Month.
 Starting Wednesday and continuing all month, Florida teachers can receive free admission to the Museum of Science and Industry (MOSI).

-A special exhibition, Sea Monsters Revealed, is currently on display at MOSI.
+Sea Monsters Revealed, is currently on display at MOSI.
 The exhibit features the world's largest plastinated sea creatures.

 Sea Monsters Revealed uses the revolutionary polymer preservation technique to allow people an up-close and personal look at real sea animals.